dssg/triage/docs/sources/experiments/algorithm.md

 ### Cohort Table

 The Experiment keeps track of the which entities are in the cohort on any given date.
-Similarly to the labels table, the experiment populates a cohort table using the following input:
+Similarly to the labels table, the experiment populates a cohort table. using one of two options:

 1. A query, provided by the user in the configuration file, that generates entity_ids for a given as_of_date.
+This is run for each as_of_date as generated from the temporal config.

-2. Each as_of_date as defined in temporal config
+2. All distinct entity ids and as_of_dates in the labels table, if no query is provided by the user in the configuration file.

 This cohort table is scoped to the entire Experiment, so all `as_of_times` (computed in step 1) are present.